 Here are reviews from some of our past clients, and here is a link to an article The Baltimore Sun published on an illegal eviction lawsuit our attorneys recently filed.
-Whitney, LLP’s wrongful eviction lawyers offer Free Consultations, and our eviction clients pay no out-of-pocket costs or expenses.
+Whitney, LLP’s wrongful eviction lawyers offer Legal Consultations, and our eviction clients pay no out-of-pocket costs or expenses.
 Call (410) 583-8000, or use our Quick Contact Form for help with your illegal eviction claims.

 Eviction Laws Protecting Frederick, MD Tenants

 Your landlord in Frederick, Gaithersburg or Mount Airy must follow Maryland law.
 He or she must go through the legal system and use the courts when trying to evict tenants.
 Self-help is unavailable as a remedy.
 First, a landlord is required to file a complaint with the court.
 You have the right to participate and be heard in court.

 Then, Yyur landlord may only evict you with a court order.
 If the court decided to not issue a court order, the landlord may not evict you.
 If your landlord evicts you without a court order, contact Whitney, LLP’s wrongful eviction attorneys.
 We can help you fight back and recover compensation.